NBISweden/AGAT/docs/tools/agat_sq_add_attributes_from_tsv.md

 ## DESCRIPTION

-The script aims to add info from a tsv/csv file to the attributes of a gff file.
-An attribute looks like that: tag=value1,value2
-The first line of the tsv/csv must contains the headers, the other lines contain the values.
+The purpose of the script is to add information from a tsv/csv file to the attributes of a gff file (9th column). e.g. an attribute looks like this in a GFF3 file: tag=value1,value2 The first line of the tsv/csv file must contain the headers (corresponding to an attribute tag in the GFF/GTF file), while the other lines contain the values (corresponding to an attribute value in the GFF/GTF file).
+The first column is used to synchronize information between the tsv file and the GFF/GTF file.
+In other words, it's used to determine which feature we're going to add attributes to.
+The other columns will be added as attribute in the GFF/GTF file.
+The header becomes the tag for the new attribute, and the value is that defined for the corresponding feature line.
-The header becomes the tag of the new attribute.
-If the tag already exists, the value will be added only if the value does not already exists.
+(If the tag already exists, we append the value only if the value doesn't already exist).
-The first column does not become an attribute, indeed it must contain the feature ID that will be used to know to which feature we will add the attributes.

 \--- example ---